microsoft/playwright/docs/development/click.md

     </div>
     ```

-    We consider the overlay temporary and timeout waiting for it to disappear.
+    Playwright considers the overlay temporary and times out while waiting for the overlay to disappear.
     When the overlay element is actually handling the input instead of the target element, use `{force: true}` option to skip the checks and click anyway.

   - Hover handler creates an overlay.